Development Workflow

 2. Look for platform-specific issues (Windows vs Linux vs macOS)

-5. Test with nox to match CI environment: nox
+5. Test with pixi to match CI environment: pixi run check-all

 Documentation Build Failures